CtrlK

 Distinctiveness Conflict Risk

-The combination of 'Azure AI Document Intelligence SDK' and '.NET' creates a very specific niche that is unlikely to conflict with generic document processing skills or other cloud provider SDKs.
+The combination of 'Azure AI Document Intelligence SDK for .NET' creates a very specific niche that is unlikely to conflict with other skills.
+It clearly targets a specific cloud service and programming platform.

 3 / 3